Economics Professor (tenured), Kellstadt Graduate School of Business, DePaul University, Chicago

 My research and opinions have been featured and/or cited in the news media, such as The Economist, Financial Times, Bloomberg, Nikkei Asian Review, Yonhap News, MK (Maekyung), Korea Daily, Korea Times, and Edaily.

-Besides DePaul, I taught at Harvard University, Helsinki School of Economics (Finland), Sciences Po (France), and DePaul's Overseas MBA programs in Bahrain, Czech Republic, and Taiwan.
+Besides DePaul, I taught at Harvard University, Helsinki School of Economics (Finland), Institut d'Etudes Politiques de Paris (aka Sciences Po, Paris in France) and DePaul's Overseas MBA programs in Bahrain, Czech Republic, and Taiwan.

 I received Distinguished Alumni Award (Excellence in Research and Education) from Yonsei University in December 2021.